openjdk/jextract/README.md

 ### Getting started

 `jextract` depends on the [C libclang API](https://clang.llvm.org/doxygen/group__CINDEX.html).
-To build the jextract sources, the easiest option is to download LLVM binaries for your platform, which can be found [here](https://releases.llvm.org/download.html).
+To build the jextract sources, the easiest option is to download LLVM binaries for your platform, which can be found [here](https://releases.llvm.org/download.html) (a version <= 9 is required).
 Both the `jextract` tool and the bindings it generates depend heavily on the [Foreign Function & Memory API](https://openjdk.java.net/jeps/419), so a suitable [jdk 18 distribution](https://jdk.java.net/18/) is also required.

 `jextract` can be built using `gradle`, as follows (on Windows, `gradlew.bat` should be used instead):